 Growing gourmet mushrooms is easier when you practice a process that works.
 This article provides insight through commercial mushroom production

-When I am considering the overall process of growing gourmet mushrooms I like to the think of the 7 stages of cultivation as laid out by Tradd Cotter is his book Organic Mushroom Farming and Mycoremediation.
+When I am considering the overall process of growing mushrooms, I like to think of the 7 stages of cultivation as laid out by Tradd Cotter is his book Organic Mushroom Farming and Mycoremediation.
 There are many different methods of growing gourmet mushrooms and these steps apply to all of them.
 You can visit our other blogs to learn about growing shiitakes on logs, oyster’s on toilet paper, or wine caps on wood chips.
 Here I will describe the overall thought process behind any method of growing gourmet mushrooms.

 - Media preparation

 It is critical when looking to grow mushrooms that the media is prepared properly.
 The first step to cultivating any mushrooms is to grow the mycelium of the fungus.
 To do this the substrate either needs to be treated to kill off other organisms that are present in the substrate or a material that is high in cellulose and/or lignin needs to be used fresh after dying.
 This is why logs and wood chips can be used straight off the tree.
 Since they have a high amount of lignin and cellulose it is not easy for most micro-organisms to consume them.
 By using them fresh and placing sterile mycelium of the mushrooms we want to grow into the log it is easy to get those mushrooms established before anything else gets in.
 Many other substrates like straw, sawdust, supplemented sawdust, compost need to be treated in some fashion to create the proper conditions for mushrooms to grow.